Medication Safety

 Medication Administration for NCLEX Success

-The NCLEX heavily tests medication administration across multiple content areas, including Safe and Effective Care, Pharmacological Therapies, and Reduction of Risk Potential.
+The NCLEX heavily tests medication administration across multiple content areas, including Safe and Effective Care, Pharmacological and Parenteral Therapies, and Reduction of Risk Potential — Pharmacological and Parenteral Therapies alone is 13–19% of the 2026 NCLEX-RN test plan, one of the largest single categories.
+For the full breakdown of how these map to the exam, see the NCLEX Explained hub.

 Core Principles of Safe Medication Administration